-They belong to the Characidae family and these stunning silver fish have adapted to live in areas with thick and dense vegetation which explains why they look flat and thin, like a silver dollar coin!
-Their bodies allow them to swim in between long plants and stems as they occupy the upper water layer.
+They belong to the Characidae family and these stunning silver fish have adapted to live in areas with thick, dense vegetation which explains why they look flat and thin, like a silver dollar coin!
+Their bodies allow them to swim between long plants and stems as they occupy the upper water layer.

 These shiny fish are quite common in the aquarium hobby and are kept in many tanks all over the world.